 Gerry Quinn was appointed Chief Operations Officer in March 2011.
 In this role he has responsibility for HR, IT, Corporate Services (Procurement, Facilities etc.) Regulatory Transactions and for Currency Issue and Currency Production.
 He joined the Central Bank of Ireland as Chief Information Officer in May 2010.
 Gerry joined the Central Bank from the telecommunications sector where he spent the previous seven years as Chief Information Officer/IT Director of one of Ireland’s largest companies.
 Gerry has over 25 years management experience gained in the public and private sectors.
 He has previously held a number of non-executive director positions and has an MSc Management (Organisational Behaviour) from Trinity College.

-Liz Joyce joined the Central Bank from Pioneer Investments where she held a number of human resources roles.
+Liz Joyce was appointed as Director of Human Resources in May 2011.
+She joined the Central Bank from Pioneer Investments where she held a number of human resources roles.
 She was previously the Human Resources Director at Greenstar and at Diageo, where she held roles including Human Resources Director of United Beverages and Human Resources Business Partner for Global Functions.
 Prior to this, she worked in human resources with Concern Worldwide for 10 years, ultimately as Human Resources Director.

 Liz holds a BA degree in psychology from University College Galway and an MBS in Human Resources Strategies from Dublin City University.
 She has completed diplomas in business, finance and coaching and is a Fellow of the Chartered Institute of Personnel and Development.